Balonne

 What has been the trend in development approvals over the past five years in the Balonne SA2?

-Looking at development activity over the past five years, the Balonne SA2's approval levels have been significantly above the yearly average of 4, indicating strong recent growth in development activity.
+Looking at development activity over the past five years, the Balonne SA2's approval levels have been slightly above the yearly average of 4, showing modest growth in recent years.

 How does recent development compare to population growth in the Balonne SA2?